 The mission of the Mahoning County Engineer's Office is to design, build, and maintain the safest, most efficient roadway network possible for the citizens of Mahoning County, Ohio.
-This includes 493 miles of roadway, 320 bridges, and over 1,000 culverts on the County system.
+This includes approximately 485 miles of roadway, approximately 300 bridges and thousands of culverts on the County system.

 We are a multi-faceted public agency covering all facets of road and highway transportation, tax mapping, and commercial and subdivision development services.
 The principal duty of Mahoning County Engineer, Patrick T. Ginnetti, is to provide quality service to the public in a safe, efficient, productive and positive manner while supporting the continued growth of a strong local economy.